Statistics (STAT)

 STAT 445.
 Theoretical Statistics I. 3 Units.

 Topics provide the background for statistical inference.
 Random variables; distribution and density functions; transformations, expectation.
 Common univariate distributions.
 Multiple random variables; joint, marginal and conditional distributions; hierarchical models, covariance.
 Distributions of sample quantities, distributions of sums of random variables, distributions of order statistics.
 Methods of statistical inference.
-Offered as STAT 345, STAT 445, and PQHS 481.
-Prereq: MATH 122 or MATH 223 or Coreq: PQHS 431.
+Offered as STAT 445 and PQHS 481.
+Prereq: Graduate Student standing or MATH 223.

 STAT 446.
 Theoretical Statistics II.
 3 Units.

 Point estimation: maximum likelihood, moment estimators.
 Methods of evaluating estimators including mean squared error, consistency, "best" unbiased and sufficiency.
 Hypothesis testing; likelihood ratio and union-intersection tests.
 Properties of tests including power function, bias.
 Interval estimation by inversion of test statistics, use of pivotal quantities.
-Application to regression.
-Graduate students are responsible for mathematical derivations, and full proofs of principal theorems.
-Offered as STAT 346, STAT 446 and PQHS 482.
-Prereq: STAT 345 or STAT 445 or PQHS 481.
+Students are responsible for mathematical derivations, and full proofs of principal theorems.
+Offered as STAT 446 and PQHS 482.
+Prereq: STAT 445 or PQHS 481.

 STAT 448.
 Bayesian Theory with Applications.
 3 Units.